 At EDF EUROPE we rely on the generosity and support of individuals like you to carry out our vital work in preserving the environment.
-That is why we want to be transparent about how we use the personal information we collect and you provide when you engage with us and how we will use them.
+That is why we want to be transparent about the personal information we collect when you engage with us and how we will use this information.

-As you browse our website and whenever you communicate with us, we collect personal information.
-It deepens our understanding of what works and what doesn’t, which helps make our communications more effective.
+As you browse our website and whenever you communicate with us, we collect information.
+It deepens our understanding of our constituents, which helps make our communications more effective.
 The more personal information we have, the more efficiently we are able to operate and the more funds we can direct into preserving the environment.